claromes/socialswitch/README.md

     <img src="icons/icon128.png">
 </p>

-Redirects Instagram URL profile and tagged photos to Picuki.com, an Instagram viewer.
+Redirects Instagram URLs to Picuki.com, an Instagram viewer.

 **This extension is not affiliated with Picuki or Instagram.**